We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Examples of topical estrogen therapies include:

 - Vaginal ring (Estring).
-This flexible ring is inserted into the vagina where it continually releases low amounts of estrogen into the tissues.
-The ring is replaced every 90 days.
+The person inserts a flexible ring into the vagina where it continually releases low amounts of estrogen into the tissues.
+The person should replace the ring every 90 days.

 - Vaginal tablet (Vagifem).
-This treatment also involves an applicator to place a tablet into the vagina.
+The person will use an applicator to place a tablet into the vagina.

-Women with a history of breast cancer or who may be pregnant or breast-feeding should talk to their doctor about the safety of topical estrogen therapy.
-Nonhormonal treatment options are available.
+Females who have a history of breast cancer, who are or may be pregnant, or who are breastfeeding should talk to their doctor about the safety of topical estrogen therapy.
+The doctor may recommend non-hormonal treatments instead.

-Lubricants are used at the time of intercourse to increase moisture and make sex less painful.
-Water-based lubricants are recommended over oil-based lubricants, as oil-based ones can lead to irritation and condom breakage.
+For example, a person can use lubricants at the time of intercourse to increase moisture.
+Water-based lubricants may be preferable to oil-based lubricants, as oil-based ones can lead to irritation and condom breakage.

-Vaginal moisturizers can be used every day to every couple of days to help maintain the vagina’s natural moisture.
-These are available for purchase online.
+A person can also use vaginal moisturizers every 1 to 2 days to help maintain the vagina’s natural moisture.
+They are available for purchase online.

-Blood flow to the vaginal tissues increases when a woman is aroused, and this helps to stimulate moisture production.
+Blood flow to the vaginal tissues increases during arousal, and this helps stimulate moisture production.

-Adequate foreplay and arousal before sex will help with vaginal dryness and make sex more enjoyable.
+Adequate foreplay and arousal before sex can help overcome vaginal dryness and make sex more enjoyable.